cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 > Lorraine, Rhonda, David and Anna quickly diagnose the most likely cause of Estefania’s stuckness—she is trying to “help” her patient without first melting away her patient’s resistance.
 This is the cause of practically all therapeutic failure, and you’re not really doing TEAM-CBT if you don’t know how to eliminate the patient’s resistance.

-> Once Estafonia and her patient list all these positives, Estafonia could ask her patient, “Given all these advantages and positive qualities, maybe it wouldn’t be such a good idea to stop telling yourself, ‘I’m fat.’
-This thought seems to be working for you in a really positive way, and also reflects your core values.”

-> That’s the essence of Paradoxical Agenda Setting.
-We try, in a genuine way, to honor the patient’s resistance, rather than trying to sell the patient on change.
-This is very difficult for therapists to learn because of the compulsion to save, help, or rescue the patient.

 > Anna and Lorraine explain why the T = Testing and E = Empathy of TEAM were so critical to the success of the therapy.
 Anna says that Lorraine was, in fact, the first therapist “who **really** got me, and **really** understood me!”

 > Anna emphasizes the enormous importance of the A = Paradoxical Agenda Setting (aka Assessment of Resistance) as well.
 Lorraine helped Anna discover what was beautiful and awesome about all of her negative feelings, including severe depression, shame, anxiety, anger, loneliness, and even hopelessness.